How do Kubernetes Deployments work? An adversarial perspective

 Part 1

-focused on the lifecycle of a Pod
+focused on the lifecycle of a Pod and

 Part 2

-focused on the lifecycle of a Service
+focused on the lifecycle of a Service.

-rolls out a change to your app?
+What is happening when a Deployment rolls out a change to your app?

-What does it actually do when a Pod
+What does it actually do when a Pod crashes or is killed?
+What happens

-is re-labled so that it’s not targeted by the
+when a Pod is re-labled so that it’s not targeted by the

-is probably the most complex resource type in Kubernetes
+Deployment is probably the most complex resource type in Kubernetes

-specifies how changes should be rolled out over
+core.
+Deployment specifies how changes should be rolled out over

-s, which themselves specify how Pod
+ReplicaSets, which themselves specify how Pods should be replicated

 in a cluster.